NicolaMagnabosco/GoogleDrive_Uploader_NET/README.md

-# GoogleDrive_Uploader_NET
+# Google Drive Uploader - Windows Form App C# .NET
-A sample Windows Form application for uploading file into Google Drive.
+A simple Windows Form application for uploading file into Google Drive.

 ## Before starting
 Before runnging the application you must create a new application in your Google Deveelopers Console: